 Finetuning the melody (or the genetic expression)

 And here we have it: Just like music, cells need structure.
-Genes need to be organized to express themselves at specific time-points for proper function.
+Genes must be organized to express themselves at specific time points for proper function.

-This is why cells need a conductor; a function that decides which genes get activated or repressed, but without changing the gene code itself.
+This is why cells need a conductor, which decides which genes get activated or repressed, but without changing the gene code itself.

-Epigenetics is a crucial process for a developing organism: it directs the DNA (orchestra) and its genes (musicians) to create cell types (music pieces or songs) by conducting the gene-expression (instrument-specific sounds).
+Epigenetics is a crucial process for a developing organism: it directs the DNA (orchestra) and its genes (musicians) to create cell types (music pieces or songs) by conducting gene expression (instrument-specific sounds).

-Different cell types express distinct sounds at specific orders, creating a cell’s final identity.
+Different cell types express distinct sounds in specific orders, creating a cell’s final identity.
 Yet, we see the same musicians performing the song; ladies and gentlemen, The Genes.

-The epigenetic process is, as you see, different from changing, adding, removing or replacing members of the orchestra, which are all genetic changes.
-They can be done, but be aware, you might piss off band members, and the band might never recover.
+The epigenetic process is, as you see, different from changing, adding, removing, or replacing orchestra members, which are all genetic changes.
+They can be done, but be aware you might piss off band members, and the band might never recover.

 You now know why epigenetics is hot.
-Why the doctors are talking about it and why their eyes shine when you mention it to them, and why my mom is so proud.
+You know why the doctors are talking about it, why their eyes shine when you mention it, and why my mom is so proud.

 In my field – epigenetics and cancer – we investigate how flawed conducting (e.g. due to an unskilled or drunk conductor) can create malignant melodies.
 The goal is many times to develop strategies to correct the conductor (teaching, rehab, etc.), making her trash some awful and malignant songs.
 All for the benefit of the final concert; the organism.

 How we do that is a different piece [right?].
-There are several epigenetic processes to target, but we’ll cover that on a later post.
+There are several epigenetic processes to target.

-Until then, we’ll keep it poetic here at the Embassy.
+Until next time, we’ll keep it poetic here at the Embassy.